| 1. Victories and defeats in New Hampshire, Maine, and Connecticut

 digesting everything from last week's contentious public hearing, the committee voted 3-2 to "not recommend"

-this bill!
 MassResistance article "What Same-Sex Marriage did to Massachusetts," submitted as testimony

 at NH hearing last week.